Oyvindeavor/fa-frameworks-ca/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font).

 ## Learn More

 This project uses Typescript, sass for component styling.
 Eslint for lint checks and prettier for formatting.
 It uses `eslint-config-prettier` `eslint-plugin-prettier` plugins so prettier and eslint works together.
+Uses Zustand for state management and Zod for form validation.